snmedley/PRPP_SMART_WRRM_continuous/README.md

 - Other options fixed in the scenarios we consider such as intermediate response rates can also be changed.
 There is a description of input variables in the PRPP_SMART_DataGen_cts.R.

 Output:
+- Output Directory: set directory for file output by setting ```outdir```.
+By default, this variable is set to NA so that the input and output file directory are the same.

 change R file so that it does analysis with all 3 models!